annabelcheong/project3/README.md

 ## Methodology and Approach
 Loading in raw data (csv format) and performing ETL on the dataset via Python Pandas.
 There will be 2 final dataframes resulting from the ETL.
 - The first dataframe will be converted back to a csv file, and loaded to Tableau Public to produce visualisations.
 - The second dataframe will be loaded to the PostGRES database, loaded into the Flask app web server as an API endpoint.
 Subsequently, the API endpoint will be referenced in a javascript to be deployed onto the html webpage.
+Heroku will be used to deploy the website.

 ## Challenges